Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

 \paragraph{Simultaneous-search problem}

 In the simultaneous-search problem, users obtain multiple alternatives at once, so they need to decide on the number of alternatives~$a$ beforehand.
-We use pairwise dissimilarity constraints for alternatives again: \begin{definition}[Simultaneous alternatives] A set of feature sets~$\mathbb{F}$ contains simultaneous alternatives if each feature set~$F' \in \mathbb{F}$ is a single alternative (cf.~Definition~\ref{def:afs:single-alternative}) to each other set~$F'' \in \mathbb{F}$, $F' \neq F''$. \end{definition} Combining Equation~\ref{eq:afs:afs-general} with Definition~\ref{def:afs:simultaneous-alternative}, we obtain the following optimization problem for $a+1$ feature sets:
+We use pairwise dissimilarity constraints for alternatives again: \begin{definition}[Simultaneous alternatives] A set of feature sets~$\mathbb{F}$ contains simultaneous alternatives if each feature set~$F' \in \mathbb{F}$ is a single alternative (cf.~Definition~\ref{def:afs:single-alternative}) to each other feature set~$F'' \in \mathbb{F}$ with $F' \neq F''$. \end{definition} Combining Equation~\ref{eq:afs:afs-general} with Definition~\ref{def:afs:simultaneous-alternative}, we obtain the following optimization problem for $a+1$ feature sets:

-In contrast to the sequential case (cf.~Equation~\ref{eq:afs:afs-sequential}), the problem requires $a+1$ instead one decision vector~$s$, and a modified objective function.
+The full textual problem definition corresponding to Equation~\ref{eq:afs:afs-simultaneous} is the following: \begin{definition}[Simultaneous-search problem for alternative feature sets] Given \begin{itemize}[noitemsep] \item a dataset~$X \in \mathbb{R}^{m \times n}$ with prediction target~$y \in Y^m$, \item the number of alternatives~$a \in \mathbb{N}_0$, \item an aggregation operator $\text{agg}(\cdot): \mathbb{R}^{a+1} \to \mathbb{R}$ for feature-set qualities, \item a symmetric set-dissimilarity measure~$d(\cdot) \in [0,1]$ with $d(\cdot) = 1 \rightarrow$ no set overlap, \item and a dissimilarity threshold~$\tau \in [0,1]$, \end{itemize} simultaneous search for alternative feature sets is the problem of making feature-selection decisions~$s^{(l)} \in \{0,1\}^n$ for $l \in \{0, \dots, a\}$ that maximize a given notion of feature-set quality~$Q(s,X,y)$ aggregated over the alternatives with $\operatorname*{agg}_{l \in \{0, \dots, a\}} Q(s^{(l)},X,y)$ while making the corresponding feature sets $\mathbb{F} = \{F_{s^{(0)}},$ $\dots, F_{s^{(a)}}\}$ simultaneous alternatives (cf.~Definition~\ref{def:afs:simultaneous-alternative}). \end{definition} In contrast to the sequential case (cf.~Definition~\ref{def:afs:alternative-feature-selection-sequential}), the problem requires $a+1$ instead one decision vector~$s$, and a modified objective function.
 The operator~$\text{agg}(\cdot)$ defines how to aggregate the feature-set qualities of the alternatives.
 In our experiments, we consider the sum as well as the minimum to instantiate~$\text{agg}(\cdot)$, which we refer to as \emph{sum-aggregation} and \emph{min-aggregation}.
 The latter explicitly fosters balanced feature-set qualities.
 Appendix~\ref{sec:afs:appendix:simultaneous-objective-aggregation} discusses these two aggregation operators and additional ideas for balancing qualities in detail.

 Runtime-wise, we expect exact simultaneous search to scale worse with the number of alternatives than exact sequential search, as it tackles one large optimization problem instead of multiple smaller ones.
 In particular, the number of decision variables increases linearly with the number of alternatives~$a$.
 Also, for each feature and each pair of alternatives, we need to introduce an auxiliary variable if we want to obtain linear constraints (cf.~Equation~\ref{eq:afs:product-linear} and Table~\ref{tab:afs:seq-sim-comparison}).